-WHEREAS, in support of this objective, SAFCA staff and its consultants have prepared the Sacramento Area Flood Control Agency Development Impact Fee Program (Fee Program) 2016 Update (Update Report) which addresses the steps necessary to accomplish the update including: (1) establishing a period of analysis beyond baseline conditions and develop growth projections for this period; (2) performing an analysis of the increase in expected annual damages (EAD) that would result from this growth; (3) identifying a series of flood risk reduction measures that could mitigate this increase and reiterate the EAD analysis with these measures in place; and (4) apportioning the cost of the fee-funded projects to the new development based on the damage potential of each category of new development (single family residential, multifamily residential, commercial and industrial); and
+As set forth in the Update Report, the steps needed to achieve this objective are: (1) establish a period of analysis beyond baseline conditions and develop growth projections for this period; (2) perform an analysis of the increase in EAD that would result from this growth; (3) identify a series of flood risk reduction measures that could mitigate this increase and reiterate the EAD analysis with these measures in place; and (4) apportion the cost of the fee-funded projects to the new development based on the damage potential of each category of new development (single family residential, multi-family residential, commercial and industrial).
+Each of these steps is described below.